protontypes/open-sustainable-technology/README.md

 - [The-building-data-genome-project](https://github.com/buds-lab/the-building-data-genome-project) - A collection of non-residential buildings for performance analysis and algorithm benchmarking
 - [VOLTTRON](https://github.com/VOLTTRON/volttron) - The platform provides services for collecting and storing data from buildings and devices and provides an environment for developing applications which interact with that data.
 - [OpenEnergyMonitor](https://github.com/openenergymonitor) - Open-source energy monitoring tools to help us relate to our use of energy, our energy systems and the challenge of sustainable energy.
-- [EnergyPlus](https://github.com/NREL/EnergyPlus) - EnergyPlus is a whole building energy simulation program that engineers, architects, and researchers use to model both energy consumption and water use in buildings
+- [EnergyPlus](https://github.com/NREL/EnergyPlus) -  is a whole building energy simulation program that engineers, architects, and researchers use to model both energy consumption and water use in buildings
-- [OpenStudio](https://github.com/NREL/OpenStudio) - OpenStudio is a cross-platform collection of software tools to support whole building energy modeling using EnergyPlus and advanced daylight analysis using Radiance
+- [OpenStudio](https://github.com/NREL/OpenStudio) -  is a cross-platform collection of software tools to support whole building energy modeling using EnergyPlus and advanced daylight analysis using Radiance
-- An open source Python server to deploy energy management solutions for buildings
+- [BEMServer](https://github.com/HIT2GAP-EU-PROJECT/bemserver) - An open source Python server to deploy energy management solutions for buildings
-- [SEED](https://github.com/SEED-platform/seed) - Standard Energy Efficiency Data (SEED) Platform™ is a web-based application that helps organizations easily manage data on the energy performance of large groups of buildings.
+- [SEED](https://github.com/SEED-platform/seed) - Standard Energy Efficiency Data Platform™ is a web-based application that helps organizations easily manage data on the energy performance of large groups of buildings.
 - [HPWHsim](https://github.com/EcotopeResearch/HPWHsim) - An open source simulation model for Heat Pump Water Heaters (HPWH).
 - [OpenStudio-ERI](https://github.com/NREL/OpenStudio-ERI) - Calculates an Energy Rating Index (ERI) via an OpenStudio/EnergyPlus-based workflow.
 Building information is provided through an HPXML file.
 - [OpenStudio-HPXML](https://github.com/NREL/OpenStudio-HPXML) - Modeling of residential buildings in EnergyPlus using OpenStudio/HPXML.